 What is the chance I could have an affected child if I am a carrier?

-If you and your partner are both carriers for the same recessive genetic disease, you have a 1 in 4, or 25%, chance of having an affected child in each pregnancy.
-If a woman is a carrier of an X-linked disease, she has up to a 50% chance of having an affected child in each pregnancy.
+If you and your partner are both carriers for the same recessive genetic condition, you have a 1 in 4, or 25%, chance of having an affected child in each pregnancy.
+If a woman is a carrier of an X-linked condition, she has up to a 50% chance of having an affected child in each pregnancy.

 Who can I talk to to learn more about carrier screening?